-Wired Equivalent Privacy (WEP) data encryption is utilized when the wireless nodes or access points are configured to operate in Shared Key authentication mode.
+Wired Equivalent Privacy (WEP) data encryption is used when the wireless devices are configured to operate in Shared Key authentication mode.
 There are two shared key methods implemented in most commercially available products, 64-bit and 128-bit WEP data encryption.